Postgraduate Course: Soil Science Concepts and Application (PGGE11180)

-- Gain an understanding of soil modelling and model design to assess soil behaviour.
+- Use their understanding of soil/environmental modelling and model design to assess soil behaviour

 - Have the ability to compile information into a scientific journal article.

-Robertson GP, Coleman DC, Bledsoe CS, Sollins P, editors.
-Standard soil methods for long-term ecological research.
-New York: Oxford University Press; 1999. pp. 258┐271.
+¿ Robertson GP, Coleman DC, Bledsoe CS, Sollins P, (1999) Standard soil methods for long-term ecological research.
+Oxford University Press, New York. pp. 258¿271.